Pingumaniac/Blockchain_Voting_System/README.md

-# Blockchain_Voting_System
+# Name of the app: Simayi
-CS 6381 Distributed Systems Principles Final Project
+CS 6381 Distributed Systems Principles Final Project - An implementation of a web-based blockchain voting system.

 ## About Members and Roles